longturn/freeciv21/docs/Coding/mapgen.rst

   different fraction of available land: 50% for a landmass above 60%, 60% for a landmass above 40%, and 70% for a landmass below.
-This part of the landmass is then distributed evenly among player islands, with two or three players per island; but letting the islands shrink to 10% of their intended size if needed to place them.
+This part of the landmass is then distributed evenly among player islands, with two or three players per island, but letting the islands shrink to 10% of their intended size if needed to place them.

   Smaller islands are then created in two different sizes, one of each per